5 Ways Companies Can Reduce Real Estate Costs During the Coronavirus Pandemic

 2. Negotiate short-term rent reduction

 Landlords are just as nervous as tenants right now.
 If your company goes bankrupt, then the landlord is left with empty space receiving no rent in the middle of a recession.
-Now is the time to negotiate a short-term rent reduction while you have the leverage.
+Now is the time to try and negotiate a short-term rent reduction while you have the leverage.
 You need to act quickly while the negative market conditions are peaking.

 3. Re-negotiate an early renewal of your lease